openshift/machine-config-operator/docs/MachineConfigDaemon.md

 MachineConfigDaemon is scheduled on the machines in a cluster as a DaemonSet.
 This daemon is responsible for performing machine updates in OpenShift 4.
 The update will include tasks related to the systemd units, files on disk, operating system upgrades etc. The MachineConfigDaemon updates a machine to configuration defined by MachineConfig as instructed by the MachineConfigController.

+The MachineConfigDaemon is also responsible for tainting a machine with rhcosSsh=accessed:NoSchedule when it detects an SSH access to the machine.

 ## Supported vs Unsupported Ignition config changes

 The MachineConfigDaemon receives machine configuration in the form of a "rendered" or merged MachineConfig which is generated from applicable fragments by the controller.